anthropic claude sonnet

 Rollback plan

-Via dashboard: Same dropdown, flip back to Claude Opus 4.6.
+Via dashboard: Same dropdown, flip back to the previous model.
 Zero downtime.

 Via yaml: